Porcelain Crowns (Caps)

 Unlike alternative crown options that may not seamlessly blend with your natural tooth color or shape, porcelain crowns offer the advantage of a natural-looking and stunning smile that can be enjoyed for an extended period.

 - When you have broken or fractured teeth.

 - Large fillings.

 - When your tooth has a root canal.

 What does getting a crown involve?

-When your dentist puts the crown on, he or she will first numb your tooth.
-The dentist will then prepare the tooth, removing any decay and shaping it to fit the new crown.
-The temporary crown will be placed and your bite will be checked to make sure you’re biting properly.
+When it’s time for the crown placement, your dentist will numb the tooth area to ensure a comfortable experience.
+Next, the dentist will prepare the tooth by removing any decay and shaping it to accommodate the new crown.
+The temporary crown will be affixed, and your bite will be checked to ensure proper alignment.

-At your second appointment, your temporary crown will be removed and the tooth cleaned.
-The dentist will then place your permanent crown and carefully ensure it’s the right size, shape, and spacing.
+During your second appointment, the temporary crown will be removed, and the tooth will be cleaned thoroughly.
+The dentist will meticulously place your permanent crown, ensuring its precise fit, shape, and spacing.

 Once your crown is in place, it’s important to maintain regular dental visits for check-ups.
 Your dentist will provide you with specific care instructions that should be diligently followed, as the responsibility for caring for your crown rests with you.